 Computer Information Technology (CIT) Internship Option: If your team or company needs individual contributors for project or operational roles, CIT students also have the option of doing an individual practicum in place of one of the team-based projects.
-The individual practicum is for students in the final term of CIT, and requires at least 15 hours per week of paid work with a company for 15 weeks or more.
+The individual practicum is for students in the final term of CIT, and requires at least 100 hours of work (paid or unpaid) with a company for 10 weeks or more.
 If you have a position for a student, or if you would like to know more, please email us.

 Students enrolled in the Technology Professional Programs (TPP) specialty programs, including Technology Support Professional (TSP) and Office Administrator with Technology (OAT), also partner with a variety of companies and corporations to provide student work terms and projects.
 Industry projects are also part of the curriculum for the Software Systems Developer (SSD) program.
 For more information on working with students in these programs, please contact TPP.